getsentry/sentry-fastlane-plugin/README.md

   project_slug: '...',
   version: '...',
   app_identifier: '...', # pass in the bundle_identifer of your app
-  dist: '...', # distribution of the release usually the buildnumber
+  dist: '...', # optional distribution of the release usually the buildnumber
   file: 'main.jsbundle' # file to upload
 )
 ```